On this page: Major Description | Requirements | Learning Objectives

 The Science, Technology & Society Major

 How have the fields of science and technology evolved over time, and what does the future hold?
 How should societies manage those fields to achieve just and sustainable communities?
 The Science, Technology & Society (STS) major prepares students to address these important questions through an integrated approach to science, technology, and their relationships to culture, history, and society.

 STS students work with faculty members trained in disciplines ranging from biology and mathematics to political economy and philosophy.
-Housed in Interdisciplinary Arts and Sciences, the major enables students to develop their skills in scientific and technological research along with their capacities for critical, creative, and ethical reflection.
+Housed in the School of Interdisciplinary Arts & Sciences, the major enables students to develop their skills in scientific and technological research along with their capacities for critical, creative, and ethical reflection.
 Students leave the program with the capacity to make informed decisions about the responsible use of science and technology -- as professionals and citizens.

 Graduating STS students are prepared for careers with a wide variety of for-profit, not-for-profit, and governmental organizations that analyze, produce, and use scientific and technical knowledge.
 These careers include planning and administration, public and investor relations, and advocacy and communications, among other areas.
 STS students also pursue graduate and professional education in such fields as law, education, policy studies, and media and cultural studies.
-For more information about career possibilities or pursuing graduate school please click here.
+Here is more information about career possibilities or pursuing graduate school.

 STS Major Requirements

 While there are no official prerequisites beyond the requirements for admission into the School of Interdisciplinary Arts & Sciences, students choosing this major will find it helpful to have completed college coursework in the field of Science and Technology Studies.

 - BIS 300 Interdisciplinary Inquiry* - min.
 2.0 grade (5 credits)